Hardhat-Enterprises/breaking-captcha/Teams_T2_2022/Audio_CAPTCHA/README.md

 The approach taken so far in this project is to use large fine-tuned and pretrained models to enhance the audio (such as speechbrain audio enhancement) and then transcribe using large fine-tuned and pretrained models.
 This has lead to some promising results for speech focused audio captchas but poor results for captchas that are dominated by letteers and numbers.

 ## Progress
-As at 13/09/2022 the project is still in R&D phase.
+The project is still in R&D phase.
 The summary of items complete is outlined below:

 ### Captchas
-- recaptchv2 is the most progressed with a command line program which can provide transcriptions of input audio data. this performs well in the wilde [INSERT STATISTICS HERE]
+- recaptchv2 is the most progressed with a command line program which can provide transcriptions of input audio data. this performs well in the wild [INSERT STATISTICS HERE]
 - BotDetect (letters and numbers) is still in research stage due to the difficulty of the problem.
 See `r-and-d/transformers.ipynb` for discussion.

 ### Developed Tools
 - `captcha_solver/solve_recaptcha.py`: command line program which solves recaptchav2 audio captchas
+    - 2 asr models
+    - 2 audio pretrained audio enhancement models
+    - wrapped up in program which uses a simple heuristic to take the best results form multiple attempts
 - spectral_subtraction algorithm: implemented in `r-and-d/transformers`
+    - based on academic paper

 ## Next steps